adcybulski/adcybulski.github.io/_pages/about.md

 * Facial recognition and body tracking technologies
 * Privacy and disclosure policies among Canadian ISPs
 * Public knowledge of CCTV technology & policy

-In a past life I was an American historian studying:
-* The history of the Evangelical movement
-* Comic books
-* Cities and their infrastructure

 About this template:
 ------